SuperNETorg/dockerfiles/README.md

-## SETUP JENKINS MASTER AND SLAVE USING DOCKER i
+## SETUP JENKINS MASTER AND SLAVE USING DOCKER
 This repository contains files to setup `Jenkins Master/Slave` using `docker` on a given node/server This setup assumes following things:
 - OS used on given node/server is Ubuntu 14.04